Championship wrap: Fulham closes in on Cardiff

-Cardiff lost 1-0 at home to champion elect Wolverhampton Wanderers, missing two stoppage-time penalties in a remarkable finale, and Slavisa Jokanovic's men took full advantage at Hillsborough.
+Cardiff lost at home to champion elect Wolverhampton Wanderers missing two stoppage-time penalties in a remarkable finale, and Slavisa Jokanovic's men took full advantage at Hillsborough.

 Just two points now separate the sides, although Cardiff does have the cushion of a game in hand over its rival.